-- Gather and analyze information.
+- Gather and analyze information. practices, and procedures.

+- Conduct reviews and/or investigations.

 - Review Deaths and Serious Injuries

 - Examine records.

 - Make site visits.

-- monitor results.
+- Make recommendations, issue reports, and monitor results.

-Calling an Ombudsman Things to Try Before

-inactions of an agency, facility, or program.
-Issues can be client-specific or a system-wide should involve the actions or complaints can come from any How We Decide Who We Can Assist in a way that improves the quality of care clients The Office tries to resolve concerns or complaints
+How We Decide Who We Can Assist Calling an Ombudsman Things to Try Before inactions of an agency, facility, or program.
+Issues can be client-specific or a system-wide should involve the actions or complaints can come from any basic steps in trying to resolve the issue time to talk and listen.
+Here are some ing is often resolved by simply taking the A difference of opinion or misunderstand time and headaches. telephone call may save hours of the agency or program.
+A short information available before you call

+Be Prepared - have relevant

+- Situations of abuse or neglect.

+- A disregard of client rights.

+- The quality of services provided.

+- Policies and practices that diminish client

-- The quality of services provided. - Laws or rules, their interpretation and
+- Laws or rules, their interpretation and